luxfi/docs/docs/learn/lux/consensus.md

 Everything discussed to this point is how Lux is described in [the Lux white-paper](https://assets-global.website-files.com/5d80307810123f5ffbb34d6e/6009805681b416f34dcae012_Lux%20Consensus%20Whitepaper.pdf).
-The implementation of the Lux consensus protocol by Lux Partners (namely in LuxGo) has some optimizations for latency and throughput.
+The implementation of the Lux consensus protocol by Lux Partners (namely in Luxd) has some optimizations for latency and throughput.

 ### Blocks